tsbertalan/keras_cmodel/README.md

 Generate C-code for wrapping simple Keras models, by the simple expedient of putting the weights directly into the c files.

+Of course, there are much better ways to do this with external packages.
+But this is extremely easy to use for easy cases, and we should strive to "make the easy cases easy".

 With a trained model:
 ```python
 model = tf.keras.Sequential([